Welcome to Fifth Grade

 IB Units: Our IB units are a great way for students to research information on topics they find interesting.
 Within each unit, students learn about multiple events and then choose what they want to learn.
 Then they make a plan, conduct the research, and present what they've learned in a way that they also choose.
 These student-based projects are a great way for our inquirers to work together and pursue their interests.

-Reader's Workshop: We are using Lucy Calkins' Units of Study.
+Reader's Workshop: We are using Lucy Calkins' Units of Study, Reader's Workshop, as our reading curriculum.
 Through this program, students are able to target their reading skills to gain a deeper understanding and skill set in their fiction and non-fiction reading.
 They develop the use of several transferrable strategies that they can use for any book they read as they continue in school.
 They work to develop comprehension, fluency, note-taking, inferring, synthesizing, and questioning skills.
 They also work on strategies to be able to go back into a text and find text-based evidence to support their claims.

-Math: Students will receive both large-group and small-group instruction during math.
+Math: The math curriculum we use is Everyday Mathmatics developed by the University of Chicago.
+Students will receive both large-group and small-group instruction during math.
 The small-group work will allow more focused instruction for students, and they will be able to work on their skills with the teacher, on their iPad, in their notebook, and using manipulatives.